These days you don’t need a mansion to own a piano. You barely even need standing room!

 There are a number of options that will give you a really authentic piano touch and sound, and be compact enough to not get in anyone’s way.
 One of the most popular has been the Yamaha Arius S34 and it’s big brother; the Yamaha Arius S54.

 As you can see the profile is super narrow, and a neat little trick is when the lid is closed the top is flat, which means it doubles as a desk.
 Perfect for university students.
-This has, without doubt, been our biggest selling piano for people who are space-conscious, and with people heading off to university.
+This has, without doubt been our biggest selling piano for people who are space conscious.

 Other popular models for saving space are the Yamaha P125 and Yamaha P45.
-These are designed to be compact and portable.
-Crucially you can place them on a portable, collapsable stand, which means if you’re traveling often or playing gigs regularly, they are easy to move.
+These are design to be compact and portable.
+Crucially you you can place them on a portable, collapsable stand, which means if you’re travelling often or playing gigs regularly, they are easy to move.

 Generally speaking digital pianos are much more convenient than traditional pianos when it comes to saving space.
 This is because they do not require strings or an iron frame, or even a large cabinet for acoustic reasons.